5tefan/ncagg/README.md

 ```

 One design constraint was to not reshape the data, so above, we order the data by looking at index 0 of
 samples_per_record for every value along the report_number dimension.
-We assume that the timestamps along
+We assume that the other timestamps along
 samples_per_record are correct.
 Also, given the configuration above, we only insert fill records of OB_time
-if a full report_number type is missing.
+if a full report_number row type is missing.

 ### Product Configuration